 Anything new you are doing to boost sustainability beyond the fashion industry?

 Aside from buying 90 percent of our furniture on Facebook Marketplace, we’re always looking for the little things at home to live more sustainably.
 Over time, we hope these small changes add up.
 We’re doing things like using cloth napkins instead of paper towels, getting our hand soap/body wash/shampoo refilled monthly to reduce plastic waste, and adding composting to our daily routine.
 My fiancée even cuts her own cloth from old shirts to use as makeup remover wipes.
-We’re always on the lookout for more tips, so you have a good one, we’d love to hear from you!
+We’re always on the lookout for more tips, so if you have a good one, we’d love to hear from you!

 What is the biggest misconception consumers have about sustainability in fashion?